daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 Type 'true' is not assignable to type 'string'.
 ```

-You can even even go further by doing the linting in the console and your continous integration.
+You can even even go further by doing the linting in the console and your continuous integration.

-All you need to do is
+All you need to do is:
 ```bash
 npm i -D typescript
 ```
-Add this to you package.json
+And add this script to you package.json
 ```json
   "scripts": {
     "lint:types": "tsc"
   }
 ```
-And execute it via
+Then we can execute it as:
 ```
 npm run lint:types
 ```

-That will give you the same error as above but with filepath and line number.
+This will give you the same error as above but with a filepath and line number.

-So just by doing these few extra things your IDE can help you to stay type save.
+So just by doing these few extra things your IDE can help you to stay type safe.

-Honestly it will not be a gentile reminder - those red curly lines are hard to ignore and if you need an extra motivation you can hit F8 which will just throw the next error in your face :p.
+Honestly it will not be a gentle reminder - those red curly lines are hard to ignore and if you need some extra motivation you can hit F8 which will just throw the next error in your face :p.

 ![showTypeErrors](https://github.com/daKmoR/type-safe-webcomponents-with-jsdoc/raw/master/images/showTypeErrors.png)

 ## How does it work?

 If you are like me you are probably wondering how does it know what properties are of which type?
-I certainly did not define any types.
+I certainly did not define any types yet!

-Typescript can make a lot of assumptions based on your es6 code.
-The actual magic lays in the constructor.
+Typescript can make a lot of assumptions based on your ES6 code.
+The actual magic lays in the constructor:

 ```js
 constructor() {